-- Draw Mode: Selects how to have the container drawn: - Normal: Shows the rendered object with material and/or textures. - Wireframe: Shows the polygons that are drawn to create the object. - Outline (Classic Render Pipeline only): Shows the outline of the object. - Width: Sets the width of the wires if Wireframe or Outline draw mode is selected. - Back Face: Renders the back face of a geometry.
-This can be useful when rendering transparent objects. - Two-sided Lighting (Classic Render Pipeline only): Enables two-sided lighting for a single container instead for a whole scene. - Z-Buffer Draw: Defines if the depth buffer is used for rendering or not. - Z-Buffer Ignore: Ignores the OpenGL Z-buffer draw option when set to Off, and draws the object no matter if it is in the back or not. - Line Anti-aliasing (Classic Render Pipeline only): Renders an anti-aliased outline for 2D objects on machines that do not have anti-aliasing with multi-sampling.
-This extra outline can be removed by disabling this option. - Exact Picking (Classic Render Pipeline only): Exact Picking is usually a bit slower, as it uses pixel values instead of using the bounding box dimension. - Separate Specular (Classic Render Pipeline only): Enables specular highlights for textured geometry. - Mirror: Enables you to mirror the object over the X-, Y- and Z-axis.
+- · Draw Mode: Selects how the container is drawn. - · Normal: Shows the rendered object with material and/or textures. - · Wireframe: Shows the polygons that are drawn to create the object. - · Outline: Shows the outline of the object (needs to be supported by Geometry plug-in). - · Line Width: Sets the width of the wires if Wireframe or Outline draw mode is selected. - Disable Backface Culling: Renders the back face of a geometry.
+This can be useful when rendering transparent objects. - Two-sided Lighting: Enables two-sided lighting for a single container instead for a whole scene. - · Z-Buffer Draw: Defines if the depth buffer is used for rendering or not. - Z-Buffer Ignore: Ignores the OpenGL Z-buffer draw option when set to Off, and draws the object no matter if it is in the back or not. - Line Anti-aliasing: Renders an anti-aliased outline for 2D objects on machines that do not have anti-aliasing with multi-sampling.
+This extra outline can be removed by disabling this option. - Exact Picking: Exact Picking is usually a bit slower, as it uses pixel values instead of using the bounding box dimension. - · Separate Specular: Enables specular highlights for textured geometry. - · Render Mode: - Add: Symbolically: CA + FC.
+The source color gets added to the target color.
+The amount of color that is added depends, as we see from the formula, on the alpha value.
+However, it is always an addition, so the end result is always a lighter color than the initial frame content.
+If the frame color has high values on all three color channels